kartikeybhardwaj/udacity-blockchain-developer-nanodegree/Project 3 - Blockchain Web Services/README.md

 # Project #3.
 Connect Private Blockchain to Front-End Client via APIs

 This project has RESTful APIs built using Express Node.js framework that interfaces with the private blockchain built in [Project 2](https://github.com/kartikeybhardwaj/udacity-blockchain-developer-nanodegree/tree/master/Project%202%20-%20Blockchain%20Data).
+This project has two endpoints:
+* GET block
+* POST block

 ## Getting Started